mui/toolpad/docs/data/toolpad/core/components/dashboard-layout/dashboard-layout.md

 A `DashboardLayout` brings in a header and sidebar with navigation, as well as a scrollable area for page content.

-If application [themes](https://mui.com/toolpad/core/react-app-provider/#theming) are defined for both light and dark mode, a theme switcher in the header allows for easily switching between the two modes.
+If application [themes](https://mui.com/toolpad/core/react-app-provider/#theming) are defined for both light and dark mode, a theme switcher in the header allows for easy switching between the two modes.

 {{"demo": "DashboardLayoutBasic.js", "height": 500, "iframe": true}}